-Edinburgh, UK– The NASA humanoid robotic astronaut, “Valkyrie,” is being perfected to eventually explore the surface of Mars, and has begun the next phase of its mobility and sensory testing at the Edinburgh Center for Robotics (ECR).
-To further its ability to navigate and move within variable environments, ERC is working to enhance its abilities to consistently achieve natural human movement.
+Edinburgh, UK– The NASA humanoid robotic astronaut “Valkyrie,” technically known as R5, is being tested and refined to eventually explore the surface of Mars.
+R5 is beginning the next phase of its mobility and sensory testing at the Edinburgh Center for Robotics (ECR).
+To further R5’s ability to navigate and move within variable environments, ERC is working to enhance its abilities to consistently achieve natural human movement.

 Valkyrie Going Beyond Valhalla

 The greatest importance of R5’s design is its user friendliness to those who are less familiar with the application of current robot’s, few of which are humanoid in shape or application.
 The unit by design is an intuitive coworker for its fellow astronauts.

 The Challenges of Human Movement

 There are many challenges that come with the creation of a fully functioning humanoid robot designed for incalculable use.
 According to NASA, Valkyrie contains 44 movable joints to co-ordinate its motion and balance.

-Task’s Beyond The Final Frontier
+R5’s Potential Beyond the Final Frontier

 Sources: BBC World Service, Tech Times, NASA, Edinburgh Center for Robotics